Will paper copies of dissertations be available through the Columbia University Libraries?

 Is a digital copy safe?
 Can a technological problem cause the dissertations to disappear?

 The University Libraries have created a secure replicated storage environment (multiple copies of the data, including offsite storage) for permanent archiving of university research.
-The libraries have made a commitment to maintaining the Academic Commons into the future, accounting for safe data storage and eventual changes to technology, ensuring that PDF documents will always be accessible.
-The Center for Digital Research and Scholarship (CDRS), the division of the libraries that manages Academic Commons, has put together an FAQ that addresses these issues.
+The libraries have made a commitment to maintaining the Academic Commons into the future, accounting for safe data storage and eventual changes to technology, ensuring that PDF documents will be accessible for the long term.

 Will the dissertations continue to be made available through ProQuest/UMI’s database of dissertations and theses?